 - Dr. Morgentaler promotes getting a baseline to confirm that it is not already too high, and he also biopsies all new patients before treatment

 - Again, to get a baseline and monitor

-Dr. Morgentaler discusses a wide range of treatments, including their pros and cons, and his recommended dosages.
-His summary of testosterone therapies includes:
+Testosterone for Life discusses a wide range of treatments, including their pros and cons, and his recommended dosages.
+Dr. Morgentaler’s summary of testosterone therapies includes:

 - Patches usually only reach into the lower ranges of normal, so men don’t absorb much testosterone at all.
 There are a lot of problems with skin irritation (as much as 44% in 1 study).

 - Gels increase both total and free testosterone levels.
 Gel absorption is better than patches, but approximately 15-20% of patients still do not absorb gels well.
 The gels must be used at least daily, and the patient should not bathe or shower for at least 2 hours after application.
 Dr. Morgentaler may use as much as 10 gm.
 He believes that there is very little problem with transfer of the hormone on the skin to other people.
 The product Testim has an odor that some patients find objectionable.

 In Testosterone for Life, Dr. Morgentaleralso comments on treatments that are not prescribed as often, such as: